 • The distance from the home to the school.
 Priority will be given to the child living nearest the school, as defined (straight line distance as measured by LCC software).
+This is measured to 3 decimal places using the Post Office address point of the home address to the Post Office address point of the school.

 If the distance criterion is not sufficient to distinguish between two or more applicants for the last remaining place, then a lottery will be conducted.
 This will be drawn by an independent person not employed by the academy or working in the Children's Services Directorate of the Local Authority.
 The parents and carers of any applicant who is refused a place have the right to appeal to an independent panel whose decision will be binding on both the School and the Appellant.